by Freddy J. Nager, Founder of Atomic Tango LLC + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

 1. Don’t forget the “price = quality” perception

-Many consumers associate high prices with high quality and low prices with low quality.
-This is true even of services in the business-to-business market.
+Customers equate high prices with high quality and low prices with low quality, even in business-to-business services.
 Along the same lines, “price = prestige.”
 Everyone loves a bargain, but status-conscious consumers don’t want to be seen shopping in a discount store or using a discount product.
-If you choose to go the low price route, make sure that you convey the quality of your product to your consumers.
+If you choose to go the low price route, make sure to convey the product’s quality.

 2. There can only be one “low-price leader” per industry

 Either you’re the cheapest in the market, or you’re just another cheap offering.
-If you decide to be the absolute cheapest in the market, your operations must be uniquely structured to reduce costs and — this is critical — to ensure that no one can copy you.
+If you decide to be the absolute cheapest in the market, your operations must be uniquely structured to reduce costs and — this is critical — to ensure that no one can copy or beat your prices.

-Even with the supporting processes in place, the low price emphasis does create problems: Wal-Mart’s low wages, for example, have come under attack from critics.
+Even with those supporting processes in place, the low price strategy does create problems: Walmart’s low wages, for example, have come under attack from critics.
 Likewise, Dell was the low-priced leader in the PC market — until its competitors found even lower-cost ways to make computers.
 Now Dell is struggling to find a position.

 3. The stock market does not like low prices